 Investments consisted principally of investments in the Regents' Short Term Investment Pool ("STIP") and the UC Santa Barbara Foundation LTIP.
-The primary investment vehicle for the Foundation's LTIP is GEP.
+The primary investment vehicle for the Foundation's LTIP is the General Endowment Pool ("GEP") managed by the Chief Investment Office in the UC Office of the President ("UCOP").